abhi3700/heroku-py/README.md

 3. Push to heroku: `git push heroku main`.
 4. Open the app: `heroku open`.
 5. Check health: `heroku logs --tail`.
+6. Make sure IP (0.0.0.0) whitelisted in MongoDB Atlas.
+   > Why allow all?
+Because heroku app is not static, it can change IP.
+Although there is a way to fix it i.e. by using M10 & above, which has private IP whitelisting where you can whitelist private IP ranges of the region where the heroku app is hosted.

 Try to access the endpoint: `curl https://hello.herokuapp.com/health`.